Architecture

 Code identifier.
 Can be used to distinguish different custom signals in the same shared library.

-The real part of the multiplier applied to every samples.
+The real part of the multiplier applied to every sample.

-The imaginary part of the multiplier applied to every samples.
+The imaginary part of the multiplier applied to every sample.

 Your implementation constructor must take a reference to a constant CSInitData structure, containing various simulation start information.